 Pretzels, pasta, jingle bells…the ideas above can be tweaked using your own color palette and style.
 Mix and match the elements to see what you can come up with to trim your tree with this year.

 I am one of those people who cut the buttons off of every old or stained garment before I throw it away.
-I have amassed quite a collection and think this button garland from 2StixIn The Woods would look perfect in a room decorated in whites.
+I have amassed quite a collection and think this button garland would look perfect in a room decorated in whites.

 A sweet garland I found over at Robin Beck’s Nest goes perfectly with the traditional red and green theme, plus it’s edible!
 Yum.